Hello, how can we help you?

 On the right side of the screen, we also find the buttons that allow for editing data () and deleting () a relationship.

-This tab shows the relationships in which the table being edited has been related, that is, the relationships in which the table has been inserted as a Destination table.
+This tab shows the relationships in which the table being edited has been related, that is, the relationships in which the table has been inserted as a destination table.

 Revision